Slaughterhouse-Five (film): Music

-Slaughterhouse-Five is the first of two feature films for which Glenn Gould supplied the music; Bach Concerto #5 in F Minor, BWV 1056, and Concerto #3 in D Major, BWV 1054 were recorded at Columbia Studios with the Columbia Symphony Orchestra; some selections came from existing recordings, and two featured other artists, including Rudolf Serkin, piano, with Casals conducting Brandenburg Concerto#4 in G Major, BWV 1049, III Presto.
+Slaughterhouse-Five uses 1950s-1960s recordings by Glenn Gould: Bach Concerto #5 in F Minor, BWV 1056, and Concerto #3 in D Major, BWV 1054.
+These had been recorded at CBS 30th Street Studio with the Columbia Symphony Orchestra.
+Soundtrack recordings featuring other artists included Rudolf Serkin, piano, with Casals conducting Brandenburg Concerto#4 in G Major, BWV 1049, III Presto.
 The film used such a small amount of music that the soundtrack album added atmospheric excerpts from Douglas Leedy's synthesized triple album Entropical Paradise.

 The prolonged rendition of the final movement of Bach's fourth Brandenburg concerto accompanies a cinematic montage as the main character first encounters the city of Dresden.

+No music by cast member Holly Near, a then-experienced singer and songwriter, was used in the film.

+Reception

+On the review aggregator website Rotten Tomatoes, 82% of 17 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Awards

 The film won the Prix du Jury at the 1972 Cannes Film Festival, as well as a Hugo Award and Saturn Award.
 Both Hill and Geller were nominated for awards by their respective guilds.
 Sacks was nominated for a Golden Globe.